17 Feb Fall asleep faster. Sleep deeper. Wake up with the energy you used to have.

 Before the group starts, we’ll meet 1:1 to talk through your sleep challenges, your goals, and your daily schedule.
 This way I understand your situation before we dive in, and you’ll hit the ground running from Week 1.

-Week 1: Know your starting point (Benchmarking)
+Week 1: Know your starting point (Foundations)

 You can’t improve what you haven’t measured.
 Before we change anything, we build an accurate picture of where you are right now.